ufal/npfl114/labs/README.md

 [--user] tb-nightly`) which contains a fix.
 The development version is then started exactly as a stable one using a `tensorboard` command.

+#### Warning About Missing libnvinfer, libnvinfer_plugin and TensorRT

+TensorFlow 2.1 eagerly checks for availability of TensorRT during the first `import tensorflow`.
+In case you do not have it, a three-line warning is printed.
+You can safely ignore the warning, both the CPU and the GPU backends work without TensorRT.

 ### Teamwork

 Solving assignments in teams of size 2 or 3 is encouraged, but everyone has to